tomastepa/procam_commander/README.md

 This repository contains a program for controlling a projector and a camera.
 Please note that the code is in an early development state and may not be stable.
 Use it at your own risk.

-## Disclaimer:

-This program is provided as-is, without any warranty or support.
-The author cannot be held liable for any consequences or damages arising from the use of this code.
-It is recommended to thoroughly test the program and ensure its compatibility with your specific projector and camera models.

 ## Features

 Control the projector: The program provides functionality to control various aspects of the projector, such as power on/off, input selection, volume control, etc.